Garden Tomb: Knoll next to Garden Tomb

 Besides the skull-like appearance (a modern-day argument), there are a few other details put forward in favour of the identification of Skull Hill as Golgotha.
 The location of the site would have made executions carried out there a highly visible sight to people using the main road leading north from the city; the presence of the skull-featured knoll in the background would have added to the deterrent effect.

 Ancient views

 Eusebius (260s – c.
 340) comments that Golgotha was in his day pointed out "north of Mount Zion".
-Both the Garden Tomb's Golgotha and the Church of the Holy Sepulchre are north of the hill currently referred to as Mount Zion.
+Both the Garden Tomb's Golgotha and the Church of the Holy Sepulcher are north of the hill currently referred to as Mount Zion.
 Although in the Hebrew Bible the term Mount Zion referred to the Temple Mount or the spur south of it, which both lay east of Jerusalem's Central Valley.
-Mount Zion had been identified as Jerusalem's western hill, both by Josephus in the first century AD, and in the Byzantine period by Christian sources.
+Mount Zion had been identified as Jerusalem's western hill, both by Josephus in the first century CE, and in the Byzantine period by Christian sources.
 Josephus did not use the name Mount Zion in his writing, but identified it by describing what was incorrectly believed to have been the location of the "Citadel" of King David in his time.